eunyhwang/epit_sesotho/README.md

 conda activate epit
 ```
 ## Environment variables
 From this step, make sure that you are in the ```epitweetr``` folder.
 In the folder, you will see the ```.env``` file which contains 3 variables: HTTPS_proxy, HADOOP_HOME, and DATA_PATH.
-HTTPS_proxy, you type the information of the authenticated proxy setting- generally, it looks like this ```http://username:password@proxyAddress:port```.
-HADDOP_HOME is where you put the path where you want HADOOP runs.
+HTTPS_proxy is to set your proxy server if you sit behind a firewall with proxy.  (generally, proxy servers look like this ```http://username:password@proxyAddress:port```).
+HADDOP_HOME is the path where your bianreis of your haddop is set after installing hadoop.
 DATA_PATH is the path where you install epitweetr and collect data, so use the path where you download this repository.
 Please modify the variables to your own first and continue to follow the instruction by executing the line.

 ```
 Rscript setup_epit.R